Welcome to vAccel Docs

 - security: A vAccel application can be deployed, as is, in a VM to ensure isolation in multi-tenant environments.
-QEMU and AWS Firecracker VMMs are currently supported
+QEMU, AWS Firecracker and Cloud Hypervisor are currently supported

-- compatibility: vAccel supports the OCI container format through integration with the Kata containers framework.
+- compatibility: vAccel supports the OCI container format through integration with the Kata containers framework [downstream].

-- low-overhead: vAccel uses a very efficient transport layer for offloading acceleratable functions from insde the VM to the host, incuring minimum overhead.
+- low-overhead: vAccel uses a very efficient transport layer for offloading "accelerate-able" functions from insde the VM to the host, incurring minimum overhead.

-- scalability: Integration with k8s allows deployment of vAccel applications at scale.
+- scalability: Integration with k8s allows the deployment of vAccel applications at scale.

-The core component of vAccel is the vaccel runtime (vAccelRT). vAccelRT is designed in a modular way.
-The core runtime exposes the vAccel API to user applications and dispatches requests to one of many backend plugins, which are the components that implement the vAccel API on a particular hardware accelerator.
+The core component of vAccel is the vaccel runtime library (vAccelRT). vAccelRT is designed in a modular way: the core runtime exposes the vAccel API to user applications and dispatches requests to one of many backend plugins, which implement the glue code between the vAccel API operations on a particular hardware accelerator.

-The user application links against the core runtime library and the plugin modules are loaded at runtime by the runtime.
-This workflow decouples the application from the hardware accelerator-specific parts of the stack, allowing for seamless migration of the same binary to different platforms with different accelerator capabilities, without the need to recomplile user code.
+The user application links against the core runtime library and the plugin modules are loaded at runtime.
+This workflow decouples the application from the hardware accelerator-specific parts of the stack, allowing for seamless migration of the same binary to different platforms with different accelerator capabilities, without the need to recompile user code.

 - Jetson inference framework, for acceleration of ML operation on Nvidia GPUs.